Thank you for your interest in starting a new student organization at UC Berkeley!

 Because student organizations are separate and distinct entities from the university, they are not allowed to use university trademarks in the name of the student organization and in the nicknames of the student organization.

-- Trademarks include (so these are not allowed in names/nicknames): UC Berkeley, California, Cal, UC, UCB, Berkeley Chapter, Berkeley Campus, Oski, Golden Bears, Go Bears, Bears, Campus Building Names, etc.
+• Trademarks include (so these are not allowed in names/nicknames): UC Berkeley, California, Cal, UC, UCB, Berkeley Chapter, Berkeley Campus, Oski, Golden Bears, Go Bears, Bears, Campus Building Names, etc.

-- Not allowed: Using Berkeley or California at the beginning of the name
+• Not allowed: Using Berkeley or California at the beginning of the name

-- Allowed: “Student Org at/of Berkeley” or “Student Org at/of California”
+• Allowed: “Student Org at/of Berkeley” or “Student Org at/of California”

 The university has granted the use of the name “Berkeley” or “California” to student organizations to be used only at the end of the student organization’s name or nickname(s) (“Student Org at/of Berkeley” or “Student Org at/of California”).
-If the student organization has received proper authorization from the Office of Business Contracts and Brand Protection (BCBP) and the LEAD Center, a student organization can use university trademarked terms in the name.
+If the student organization has received proper authorization from the Office of Business Contracts and Brand Protection (BCBP) and OASIS, a student organization can use university trademarked terms in the name.

 Please note that if Berkeley is approved for use in the name of the student org, the student org will be required to use the trademark symbol on the word Berkeley and to use a licensee for all product needs.